-Our solution to the CPCESUs problem, nicknamed Summit, will be a web application with three primary sections: a public facing front end that distributes projects and informs the public about the CPCESU, a section for organizations to submit project proposals and modifications to projects, and a backend for the CPCESU to manage, track, and modify their projects.
-All of this is archived into a robust, easy to access, and maintainable database.
+Our solution to the CPCESUs problem, nicknamed "Summit", will be a web application with three primary sections: a public facing front end that distributes projects and informs the public about the CPCESU, a section for organizations to submit project proposals and modifications to projects, and a backend for the CPCESU to manage, track, and modify their projects.
+All of this is archived into a robust, easy to access, and maintainable database, as shown in Figure 3.1 below.